jeremisterr/jeremisterr/README.md

 # about me !
-hi im k!!! im 16 i use he/him and im a bi trans gay! im australian/filipino and my timezones is aest! my top interests are hermitcraft/life series/empires , cookie run kingdom , project sekai , nintendo (but more are listed on my strawpage! i have a lot more)
+<p> hi im k!!! im 16 i use he/him and im a bi trans gay! </p>
+</p> im australian/filipino and my timezones is aest! </p>
+<p> my top interests are hermitcraft/life series/empires , cookie run kingdom , project sekai , nintendo </p>
+(but more are listed on my strawpage! i have a lot more)

 # byi !